 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
 Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.

-As a graduate with a pre-law track, you’ll have a number of marketable skills desirable to employers.
+By working with pre-law advisors, you’ll have a number of marketable skills desirable to employers.
 You can:

 - Pursue a law degree at Syracuse University’s College of Law or another institution.